 A 31-Day Pass is recommended for riders who average at least 40 trips per month.
 31-Day Passes are valid for 31 days from the time the pass is first used on a fixed route bus.
 Passes are not available for the Lift Service.
 Multiple passes may be purchased at one time.
 They are non-returnable and non-refundable.

 10-Ride Card (Fixed Route Only)

 A 10-Ride Card is recommended for riders who would not benefit from the 31-Day Pass, including occasional riders who don’t want to worry about carrying exact change.
 Multiple 10-Ride Cards may be purchased at one time and have no expiration date.
 They are non-returnable and non-refundable.
 These cards cannot be used to purchase a 24-Hour Pass.

-Lift Ticket Strip (10 tickets)
+Lift Ticket Strip (Lift Service Only)